-- 1. Collateral contacts may not be necessary unless more information is needed to corroborate the situation, or the circumstance is Patently unfounded.
+- 1. Collateral contacts may not be necessary unless more information is needed to corroborate the situation or the circumstance is Patently unfounded.
 There must always be collateral contacts for Patently Unfounded. - 2.
 The NIA Worker must gather information for the Maltreatment and Nature sections of the NIA. - 3.
-The NIA Worker must make an allegation finding(s).
-The only circumstance that cannot have a substantiated allegation finding is Patently Unfounded. - 4.
+The NIA Worker must make a substantiation decision.
+The only circumstance that cannot have a substantiated finding is Patently Unfounded. - 4.
 The Child Functioning, Adult Functioning, Discipline, and Parenting General information will not be evaluated therefore the NIA Worker does not need to gather information for these NIA Assessment questions.